Public Policy Committee

 Colorado Cleantech History & Accomplishments

 Colorado Cleantech has a long and successful history working to help the cleantech business community thrive in Colorado.
-Colorado Cleantech has had an active presence at the State Capitol since 2000 and I have had the privilege of working on behalf of Colorado Cleantech since 2012.
+We have had an active presence at the State Capitol since 2009 and I have had the privilege of working on behalf of Colorado Cleantech since 2012.
 Our first impactful bill was SB 11-047, which created a continual funding source for cleantech grants by taking a percentage of income tax growth in the cleantech and bioscience sectors depending on budget surplus years.
-This funding mechanism was folded into Colorado Cleantech’s showcase legislation – HB 13-1001, the Advanced Industry Acceleration Act.
+This funding mechanism was folded into Colorado Cleantech’s showcase legislation – HB 13-1001 - Advanced Industries Acceleration Act.

 Additional Bipartisan Legislative Victories

-• HB 17-1090 – Extends the Advanced Industries Investor Tax Credit for 5 years with $750K available per year.
+HB 17-1090 – Extends the Advanced Industries Investor Tax Credit for five years with $750K available per year.

-• 2020 – Successfully killed an attempt to zero out the Advanced Industry’s budget and essentially end the program during the budget uncertainty with Covid.
+2020 – Successfully killed an attempt at the Joint Budget Committee to zero out the Advanced Industry’s Grant Program budget and essentially end the program during the budget uncertainty with Covid.